 The School of Education has two major divisions, undergraduate studies and graduate studies and one department, Health and Physical Education.
-The Advisory Committee on Teacher Education, which consists of faculty members from both the College of Arts and Sciences and the School of Education, makes recommendations regarding program changes and reviews new programs prior to consideration by the Academic Council.
 Close cooperation exists among all departments, schools and colleges of the University in working out a program of preparation for the individual student.